 Tourism in Guancaste

 Aside from amazing weather and incredible beaches, this area of the country has some magnificent hotels and resorts.
 It is the most developed touristic area of the country and has something for everyone.
-Not only are the beautiful beaches, the best surfing waves in the country and a plethora of great resorts, this are has a large number of volcanoes & National Parks which attract visitors looking to diversify their visit to Costa Rica and explore other environments.
+Not only are there beautiful beaches, the best surfing waves in the country and a plethora of great resorts, but there are also a large number of volcanoes and National Parks which attract visitors looking to diversify their visit to Costa Rica and explore other environments.
 Guanacaste is a virtually self-sufficient tourist destination.

-As mentioned, the region is extremely popular for is incredible amount of gorgeous beaches.
+As mentioned, the region is extremely popular for its incredible amount of gorgeous beaches.
 The beaches are very diverse and offer visitors the ability to see many different compositions and colors of sand and rocks.
-Including a few isolated exceptions in the northern region, generally speaking the waves in the southern portion of Guanacaste are some of the best surfing waves in the world.
+Including a few isolated exceptions in the northern region, generally speaking, the waves in the southern portion of Guanacaste are some of the best surfing waves in the world.

 To the south of Cocos there are some fantastic beaches including: Cuajiniquil, Ocotal, Pan de Azucar, Potrero, Flamingo, Brasilito, Conchal, Langosta, Avellana, Junquillal, Manzanillo, Ostinal, Nosara amongst many more.
 Many of these beaches have world-class surfing waves; however, not all of them attract the surfing crowd.
 Many of these beaches are excellent for swimming, fishing, walking and taking photos.
 Each beach has its own “personality” and beach hopping is one of the best activities to do!